 Why Carrying a Balance Won’t Help Your Credit Score

 Like we said above, just because you’re carrying a balance on your credit card doesn’t mean your score will be negatively impacted.
-But it certainly won’t help your score.
-Paying down your debt or paying your credit card off will help your score, however, because you’ll be freeing up more of your credit utilization, or improving your debt-to-credit ratio.
+But it certainly won’t improve your credit score by carrying a balance.
+Good credit card management such as paying down your debt or paying your credit card off will help your score, however, because you’ll be freeing up more of your credit utilization, or improving your debt-to-credit ratio.
 If you’re unable to pay off your credit card balance in full each month, it’s recommended that your credit utilization is no greater than 30 percent to maintain a good credit score.
 This means that if your credit card maximum is $1,000, you’ll want to owe no more than $300.
 If your credit utilization ratio goes above 30 percent, then you’ll likely begin to see your score dip.

 It’s recommended to only charge what you know you can pay off each month.
 However, we realize that this isn’t realistic for many Americans.
-But aside from the fact that carrying a balance won’t help your credit score, it could also cost you big bucks in the long term.
-That’s because if you’re carrying a balance over from month-to-month, you’ll have to pay interest on this balance – and that can add up over time, especially if you get into a habit of only making the minimum payment and let you balance balloon.
+But aside from the fact that you can’t improve your credit score by carrying a balance, it could also cost you big bucks in the long term.
+That’s because if you’re carrying a balance over from month-to-month, you’ll have to pay interest on this balance – and that can add up over time, especially if you get into a habit of only making the minimum payment and letting you balance balloon.

 Credit Card Management Tips

-So what are some of the best practices to keeping your credit score high as it pertains to managing your credit card?
+So what are some of the best practices to keep your credit score high as it pertains to managing your credit card?
 Here’s a look: